-According to the American Institute of CPAs, in 2016, nearly 70% of parents provide their children an allowance, with the average allowance totaling about $17 a week.
+According to the American Institute of CPAs, nearly 70% of parents provide their children an allowance, with the average allowance totaling about $17 a week.
 But is paying your children an allowance a good idea?
 If so, how much should they get and at what age should you start?

 The Pros of Providing Your Child an Allowance